 We love many ways to use up panettone besides toasting making french toast or strata with leftovers.

-Some of our other favorite Italian bread and cake similar is Pandoro which is a golden cake also Amaretto flavored Panettone, made around the Christmas Holiday.
+Some of our other favorite Italian breads and cakes are similar to Pandoro which is a golden cake also Amaretto flavored Panettone, made around the Christmas Holiday.

 Our Favorite Christmas Morning